samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 Thus, across all solutions that deploy to the same corporate farm, you must maintain a single and only Dependencies project, responsible for providing all these 3rd party DLLs to all of your company's SharePoint solutions.

 In our example above, ```Company.Farm.Dependencies.wsp``` is responsible for provisioning the ```Company.Project.ServiceLocator.dll``` in the GAC (since the WSP projects will depend on it - see [Do's and Don'ts of Service Locator usage](https://github.com/GSoft-SharePoint/Dynamite/wiki/Do's-and-Don'ts-of-Service-Locator-usage) for more).

+Don't forget to sign all the DLLs that you provision in the GAC: execution in a SharePoint context requires signing.
+Try to use a common signing key across all projects the Visual Studio solution (use *Add existing file > Add as link* in solution explorer to re-use the same key in every project).